akshita0819/SmartSaathi/README.md

 # 🩺 SmartSaathi – Secure Medical Ecosystem

-SmartSaathi is a lightweight emergency medical web application designed to help users store important health information and quickly contact guardians during emergencies.
+SmartSaathi is a lightweight emergency medical web application designed to help users store critical health information and quickly contact guardians during emergencies.

-The system allows users to register their identity, store medical details, and trigger an SOS alert when emergency assistance is required.
+The system allows users to register their identity, store medical details, check possible diseases from symptoms, and trigger an SOS alert when emergency assistance is required.

 ---